NOAA-EMC/hpc-stack/docs/source/mac-install.rst

     $ which python3 (/usr/bin/python3)
     $ python3 --version ( Python 3.8.2)

 If necessary, download the updated version for MacOS from https://www.python.org/downloads.
-The version 3.9.11 64-bit universal2 installer package is recommended (i.e., python-3.9.11-macosc10.9.pkg).
+The version 3.9.11 64-bit universal2 installer package is recommended (i.e., ``python-3.9.11-macosc10.9.pkg``).
 Double-click on the installer package, and accept the License terms.
-An admin-level password will be requested for the installation.
+An administrative level password will be requested for the installation.
 At the end of the installation, run the ``Install Certificates.command`` by double-clicking on the shell script in Finder.app that opens and runs it.

 Start a new bash session (type ``bash`` in the existing terminal), and verify the installed version: